MHickey2/First_Project/README.md

 - Related information in grouped together i.e Resources Section, Webinar Section.
 - Colour is used to group and structure items on the page i.e Resources and Webinar section.
 - There are no broken links.
 - Page content is in language the user will understand.
+- Links to Resouce sites are indicated by arrows, ideally I would have name in link itself, but this prooved problematic so had to compromise to ensure mobile screens could see the information more clearly.
+-
 ### Form:
 - Only necessary questions are on the form.
 - Fields are labelled conventionally.